chef/chef-web-docs/chef_master/source/about_workstation.rst

 .. end_tag

+Chef Workstation replaces ChefDK, combining all the existing features with new features, such as ad-hoc task support and the new Chef Workstation desktop application.
+Chef will continue to maintain ChefDK, but new development will take place in Chef Workstation without back-porting features.

 Getting Started
 =====================================================
 ..
 This page is used as the short overview on the index page at docs.chef.io